 This one was easy for me because it’s a rule I adopted a long time ago and love.

-I turn off all notifications on my phone — there are no dings when somebody likes my Facebook post or sends me an email.
+I turn off all notifications on my phone — there are no dings when someone likes my tweet or sends me an email.

-Notifications are unnecessary and they’re poison.
-If we enable them, we are asking our phones to interrupt us.
-Don’t do it.
+Notifications are poison.
+If you enable them, you’re asking your phone to interrupt you.